 Our intellectual property is an important part of our business.
 We protect our intellectual property through a combination of domain names, copyright, trade secrets and trademarks, as well as through contractual provisions, our information security infrastructure and restrictions on access to or use of our proprietary technology.
 We have trademark applications for select marks in the United States and will pursue additional trademark applications to the extent we believe it will be beneficial.
 We also have registered domain names for the website that we use in our business.
-Additionally, we rely upon unpatented trade secrets and confidential know-how and continuing technological innovation to develop and maintain our competitive position.
+Additionally, we rely upon unpatented trade secrets, confidential know-how and continuing technological innovation to develop and maintain our competitive position.
 We also enter into confidentiality and intellectual property rights agreements with our employees, consultants and contractors.
-Under such agreements, our employees, consultants and contractors up or proprietary information and ensure our ownership in intellectual property developed pursuant to such agreements.
+Under such agreements, our employees, consultants and contractors are subject to invention assignment provisions designed to protect our proprietary information and ensure our ownership in intellectual property developed pursuant to such agreements.